svmiller/svmiller.github.io/_posts/2020-04-20-reinhart-rogoff-ten-years-later-replication.md

 My go-to though is from economics.
 Carmen Reinhart and Kenneth Rogoff (both at Harvard) assembled an exhaustive list of macroeconomic statistics for countries around the world, even dating to the 18th century in some cases, to explore the financial consequences of accrued government expenditures over time.
 The important findings they communicated came concurrent with the Great Recession happening at the same time.
 Therein, they put forward what they euphemistically call a set of ["stylized facts"](https://www.nber.org/papers/w15639) that advanced economies (i.e. Western Europe + Australia, Canada, Japan, and New Zealand) for which central government debt is at least 90% of GDP, on average, experience economic contractions.
 This finding took off.
 Reinhart and Rogoff were afforded numerous op-eds at the most prestigious newspapers to promote their findings.
 Their findings even became the basis for much of the austerity measures in Western Europe and the United States that still loom large after 10 years.
 It was explicitly [cited in Paul Ryan's proposed budget](https://en.wikipedia.org/wiki/The_Path_to_Prosperity) in 2012 and it was cited by European Union Economic and Monetary Affairs Commissioner Olli Rehn in defense of efforts to drive down budget deficits in the Eurozone.
 Paul Krugman, more an economist than I am, could well be right when [he said](https://www.nybooks.com/articles/2013/06/06/how-case-austerity-has-crumbled/) Reinhart and Rogoff "may have had more immediate influence on public debate than any previous paper in the history of economics."

 It was [a graduate student at the University of Massachusetts-Amherst](https://bellarmine.lmu.edu/economics/faculty/?expert=thomas.herndon) who found how exactly Reinhart and Rogoff produced their findings.
 Namely, the underlying data were well-documented and collected by Reinhart and Rogoff, but the academic workflow in Microsoft Excel led to a slew of errors that produced the findings that Reinhart and Rogoff [published in the *American Economic Review*](https://pubs.aeaweb.org/doi/pdf/10.1257/aer.100.2.573), had discussed by Congress and in numerous op-eds and TV interview opportunities, and which became the foundation for austerity in Western Europe and the United States during and after the Great Recession.
-Calling it the Microsft Excel error that ["tanked the global economy"](https://www.thestranger.com/slog/archives/2013/04/17/how-microsoft-excel-tanked-the-global-economy) and ["destroy(ed) the economies of the Western world"](http://www.iqtrainwrecks.info/2013/04/19/did-an-excel-coding-error-destroy-the-economies-of-the-western-world/) might be bold, but it's in orbit of the magnitude of the error and how we're all still living in its afterglow.
+Calling it the Microsoft Excel error that ["tanked the global economy"](https://www.thestranger.com/slog/archives/2013/04/17/how-microsoft-excel-tanked-the-global-economy) and ["destroy(ed) the economies of the Western world"](http://www.iqtrainwrecks.info/2013/04/19/did-an-excel-coding-error-destroy-the-economies-of-the-western-world/) might be bold, but it's in orbit of the magnitude of the error and how we're all still living in its afterglow.

 With that in mind, I wanted to revisit the data and the analysis in this post.
 My primary audience here is [my grad-level methods class](http://post8000.svmiller.com/) since we'll be talking about replication and academic workflow this week.
 Here are the R packages we'll be using.